bill9800/speech_separation/README.md

 # speech_separation

+# Overview

 This is a repository for speech separation tasks.

-This project is highly inspired by the paper[1], and is still working to improve the performance.
+This project is highly inspired by the paper [Lookng to Listen at the Cocktail Party](https://arxiv.org/abs/1804.03619)[1].

 # Data

 [AVspeech dataset](https://looking-to-listen.github.io/) : contains 4700 hours of video segments, from a total of 290k YouTube videos.

-Customized video and audio downloader are provided in data/audio and data/video. (based on youtube-dl,sox,ffmpeg)
+Customized video and audio downloader are provided in [audio](https://github.com/bill9800/speech_separation/tree/master/data/audio) and [video](https://github.com/bill9800/speech_separation/tree/master/data/video). (based on youtube-dl,sox,ffmpeg)

 # Preprocessing